Rengstorff Avenue Grade Separation Project

 The project is currently in preliminary design phase.
 This grade separation project is statutorily exempt from California Environmental Quality Act (CEQA).
 Environmental studies for National Environmental Policy Act (NEPA) clearances are currently underway.

-- Final Design and Environmental Permitting: Winter 2020 to Winter 2022 (Targeted)
+- Final Design and Environmental Permitting: Spring 2021 to Spring 2023

 Rengstorff Avenue Grade Separation Design Concepts Final Report (June 2014)

 City has allocated $3.5 million of local funds to complete the Preliminary Design and Environmental Clearance phases.

 For questions or comments regarding this project, please contact Joy Houghton at (650) 903-6311 or firstname.lastname@example.org.